History of the Jews in Iraq: Persecution by Iraqi authorities

-Before the United Nations Partition Plan for Palestine vote, Iraq's prime minister Nuri al-Said told British diplomats that if the United Nations solution was not "satisfactory", "severe measures should [would?] be taken against all Jews in Arab countries".
-In a speech at the General Assembly Hall at Flushing Meadow, New York, on Friday, 28 November 1947, Iraq's Foreign Minister, Muhammad Fadhel al-Jamali, included the following statement: Partition imposed against the will of the majority of the people will jeopardize peace and harmony in the Middle East.
+Before the United Nations Partition Plan for Palestine vote, Iraq's prime minister Nuri al-Said informed British diplomat Douglas Busk "that he had nothing against Iraqi Jews who were a long established and useful community.
+He felt bound to tell me, however, that the Arab League meeting might decide that if a satisfactory solution of the Palestine case was not reached severe measures should be taken against all Jews in Arab countries.
+He would be unable to resist such a proposal."

+In a speech at the United Nations General Assembly Hall at Flushing Meadow, New York, on Friday, November 28, 1947, Iraq's Foreign Minister, Muhammad Fadhel al-Jamali, included the following statement: Partition imposed against the will of the majority of the people will jeopardize peace and harmony in the Middle East.
 Not only the uprising of the Arabs of Palestine is to be expected, but the masses in the Arab world cannot be restrained.
 The Arab-Jewish relationship in the Arab world will greatly deteriorate.
 There are more Jews in the Arab world outside of Palestine than there are in Palestine.
 In Iraq alone, we have about one hundred and fifty thousand Jews who share with Muslims and Christians all the advantages of political and economic rights.
 Harmony prevails among Muslims, Christians and Jews.
 But any injustice imposed upon the Arabs of Palestine will disturb the harmony among Jews and non-Jews in Iraq; it will breed inter-religious prejudice and hatred.

 In the months leading up to the November 1947 Partition vote, violence against Iraqi Jews increased.
 In May 1947, a Jewish man in Baghdad was lynched by an angry mob after being accused of giving poisoned candy to Arab children.
 Rioters ransacked homes in the Jewish Quarter of Fallujah, and the Jewish population there fled to Baghdad.
 Large Jewish "donations" for the Palestinian Arab cause were regularly extorted, with the names of "donors" read out on the radio to encourage more.
 In spite of this, Iraqi Jews still mostly continued to view themselves as loyal Iraqis and believed that the hardship would pass.
 The Jewish Agency's emissary to Iraq reported that "No attention is paid [by the Jews] to the frightful manifestations of hostility around them, which place all Jews on the verge of a volcano about to erupt."